ted-spence-avalara/developer-dot/api/Certificates/CreateCertificates.md

 <ul class="normal">
 {% for post in site.posts %}
-   {% if post.relevantapimethods contains 'Ping' %}
+   {% if post.relevantapimethods contains 'CreateCertificates' %}
        <li><a href="{{ post.url }}">{{ post.title }}</a></li>
    {% endif %}
 {% endfor %}